 Tariffs on goods imported into the UK

-The UK Global Tariff applies to all goods imported into the UK unless an exception applies.
+The UK Global Tariff applies to all goods imported into the UK unless:

-- are from a country that has a trade agreement with the UK
+- the country you’re importing from has a trade agreement with the UK

 Importing goods covered by a tariff-rate quota